v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 * Simple arrays
 * Distributed domains (used to distribute variables, parameters, and equations in space)

-Distributed domains can form uniform grids (the default) or non-uniform grids (user-specified).
+Distributed domains can be used to define uniform (the default) or non-uniform grids (user-specified).
-In **DAE Tools** many objects can be distributed on domains: parameters, variables, equations, even models and ports.
-Distributing a model on a domain (that is in space) can be useful for modelling of complex multi-scale systems where each point in the domain have a corresponding model instance.
+Many types of objects can be distributed on domains, i.e. parameters, variables, equations, even models and ports.
-In addition, domain points values can be obtained as a numpy one-dimensional array; this way **DAE Tools** can be easily used in conjunction with other scientific python libraries: `NumPy <http://www.numpy.org>`_, `SciPy <http://www.scipy.org>`_ and many `other <https://www.scipy.org/topical-software.html>`_.

-Again, the domains are defined in two phases:
+Domains are defined in two phases:

 * Declaring a domain in the model
 * Initialising it in the simulation